www.locriantica.it

 (Image source: Prof. G. Incorpora's private archive)

-Thanks to the boards of the Sanctuary of Olympian Zeus, the experts were able to uncover the Locrian monetary system which, even if younger than the ones of the other poleis, proved to be really complex.
-And this complexity is proved by the large amount of ancient Locrian coins which was brought again to light in both official and illegal excavations (as a matter of fact, many Locrian coins illegally sold can be seen today in many museums and private collections around the world).
+Thanks to the bronze tablets of the Sanctuary of Olympian Zeus, the experts were able to discover the Locrian monetary system which, even if younger than the ones of the other poleis, proved to be fairly complex.
+And this complexity is supported by the large amount of ancient Locrian coins which were brought to light both in official and in illegal excavations (as a matter of fact, many Locrian coins, illegally sold, can be viewed today in many museums and private collections all around the world).

 Golden Locrian Coin